(updated August 21, 2021)

-If you've never tried it before, you may be surprised at how challenging it is to keep focusing on nothing but your breath.
+Breath-based mindfulness meditation is simple, but not always easy.
+If you've never tried it before, you might be surprised at how challenging it is to keep focusing on nothing but your breath.

 First, Take a Deep Breath

 A lot of people misunderstand the recommendation to ‘breathe deeply’ or ‘take a deep breath’ in order to calm down.
 The idea is to take a slow, gentle breath not a big gulp of air.

 As long as you don't have a medical condition that affects your breathing, let’s try a couple of breaths so you can feel the difference.

 Quickly take a big gulp of air and blow it out.